 Hold on, you’re thinking, I don’t want to be roped into some expensive scheme that I can’t even use.

 Don’t fret.
 First of all, the usual $89.50 joining fee to become a Qantas Frequent Flyer member is waived when you join through Everyday Rewards.
 Secondly, you don’t need to fly with Qantas to benefit from being a Qantas Frequent Flyer member, because there are 25 partner airlines you can also use, travelling to 700 destinations worldwide.
 Thirdly, you don’t even have to fly to benefit, because there are 400 partners in total, which means you have a wide choice of travel, accommodation and merchandise when redeeming your points.

-Shopping online at Woolworths Homeshop returns the same points as shopping in-store, where you earn one point per dollar over $30 spent in one transaction at Woolworths/Safeway Supermarkets, BWS stores, and BIG W stores.
+Shopping online at Woolworths Homeshop returns the same points as shopping in-store, where you earn one point per dollar over $30 spent in one transaction at Woolworths/Safeway Supermarkets and BWS stores.
 You can also earn 1 point per dollar over $50 spent in one transaction at Dick Smith and Tandy stores.